Get

 Image Credit: SpeedKingz, Shutterstock

-This study followed 10 adult dogs and their owners.
-Each of the dogs went through training to open a sliding door using their paws or heads after watching their owner use one of the two options to perform the same task.
+A study from 2010 about automatic imitation in dogs was an interesting experiment showing how imitation is something that dogs typically can’t prevent.1 The study followed 10 adult dogs and their owners.
+Each dog went through training to open a sliding door using their paws or head after watching their owner use one of the two options to perform the same task.

-They divided the dogs into two groups:
+The researchers divided the dogs into two groups:

-• The first group received a treat if they copied their owner
+• The first group received a treat if they copied their owner.

-• The second group received a treat if they didn’t copy their owner
+• The second group received a treat if they didn’t copy their owner.

 Although one group of dogs was supposed to get treats for doing the opposite from their owners, those dogs were also mimicking their human companions.
-These canines did the same movement as their owner, knowing they wouldn’t get a treat afterward, which shows that dogs have a tendency to automatically mimic our behaviors, regardless of other factors.
+These canines did the same movement as their owner, even knowing they wouldn’t get a treat afterward, which shows that dogs have a tendency to automatically mimic our behaviors, regardless of other factors.

 • Neuroticism